Guidance & Counseling

 ISPS Middle School Counseling Program Overview

-Our Middle School Counselor provides a proactive and collaborative program that promotes the overall well-being of each student, ensuring that they learn in a safe, healthy and supportive environment.
+Our Middle School Counselor provides a proactive and collaborative program that promotes the overall well-being of each student, as they work towards creating a learning environment which is safe, healthy, and supportive.

-The middle school counselor implements the School Counseling Program by providing:
+The middle school counselor implements the School Counseling Program, which may include the following:

-School Guidance Curriculum is carefully aligned with the ATL’s of the MYP and tailored to the needs of the students expressed by the student themselves, their parents and the teachers.
+School Guidance Curriculum is aligned with the ATL’s of the MYP and tailored to the needs of the students expressed by the student themselves, their parents and the teachers.
+Topics may include:

 - Education in understanding of self, including strengths and weaknesses